Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The Akita is a large and powerful breed with a broad head, triangular, erect ears, and a thick, muscular neck.
 Their eyes are small, deep-set, and almond-shaped, which gives them a piercing expression.
 The coat is thick and plush and can come in several colors, including white, brindle, red, fawn, and sesame.

-They have sturdy legs and webbed paws, so they are excellent swimmers.
+They have sturdy legs and webbed paws to help them walk over the snow.
 They also have curled tails that they carry high over their backs.

 Health & Care